Do weight-loss pills work?

 Bottom line

-While supplements and over-the-counter weight loss pills aren’t effective or safe, FDA-approved medication can be good for people who fit the criteria.
+While supplements and over-the-counter weight loss pills aren’t likely effective or safe, FDA-approved medication can be helpful for people who fit the criteria.
 And they can work.

-To find the most success, you’ll need to combine an anti-obesity medication with a healthy lifestyle, including regular activity, a balanced diet, stress management, healthy sleep habits, and social support.
+To find the most success, you’ll need to combine a weight-management medication with a healthy lifestyle, including regular activity, a balanced diet, stress management, healthy sleep habits, and social support.
 WeightWatchers can help you by offering accountability and guidance along the way.